abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_intro/py_intro.rst

 Compared to other languages like C/C++, Python is slower.
 But another important feature of Python is that it can be easily extended with C/C++.
 This feature helps us to write computationally intensive codes in C/C++ and create a Python wrapper for it so that we can use these wrappers as Python modules.
 This gives us two advantages: first, our code is as fast as original C/C++ code (since it is the actual C++ code working in background) and second, it is very easy to code in Python.
 This is how OpenCV-Python works, it is a Python wrapper around original C++ implementation.

-And the support of Numpy makes the task more easier. **Numpy** is a highly optimized library for numerical operations.
+And the support of Numpy makes the task easier. **Numpy** is a highly optimized library for numerical operations.
 It gives a MATLAB-style syntax.
 All the OpenCV array structures are converted to-and-from Numpy arrays.
-So whatever operations you can do in Numpy, you can combine it with OpenCV, which increases number of weapons in your arsenal.
-Besides that, several other libraries like SciPy, Matplotlib which supports Numpy can be used with this.
+So whatever operations you can do in Numpy, you can combine it with OpenCV, which increases the number of weapons in your arsenal.
+Besides that, several other libraries like SciPy and Matplotlib which support Numpy can be used with this.

 So OpenCV-Python is an appropriate tool for fast prototyping of computer vision problems.